Silver Supporting Member

 Thinking of selling 5 $1500 guitars and getting a $4500 guitar anyone do this and stand pat?

-Can’t be done.
+And a much more bothering to get dings and dongs in it..Can’t be done.
 I need colors on my palette.
 As for selling several to fund one, that’s a fools errand.
 A $4500 guitar is a $2500 guitar with pretty inlay and gold plated hardware, neither of which make it sound better.

 Those aren't even knocking on the door of "vintage" and asking if they could come in.